Close Menu

 Winter (December to February)

 Winter is a cold and snowy time in China, and the pandas may be more lethargic due to the cold.
-However, this is also a great time to see the pandas’ unique behavior, such as: (See Also: Best Time of Year to Visit Juneau Alaska – Wildlife Unleashed)
+However, this is also a great time to see the pandas’ unique behavior, such as: (See Also: Is October a Good Time to Visit Branson Missouri – Fall Fun Ahead)

 • Hibernating in their dens